microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 > * Force Text Serialization / Visible Meta files (recommended for Unity projects using source control).
 > * Change the Scripting back-end to use IL2CPP (as Unity is deprecating the .NET scripting back-end).
 >
-> Accepting these options is completely optional.
-If you click **Later**, MRTK will not ask you again.
-You can then set these options manually if you wish.
+> Accepting these options is completely optional, but recommended.

-3. Import `Microsoft.MixedRealityToolkit.Unity.Examples.unitypackage` following the same steps as above.
-The examples package is optional but contains useful demonstration scenes for current MRTK features.

-> Note that some prefabs and assets require TextMesh Pro, meaning you have to have the TextMesh Pro package installed and the assets in your project (Window -> TextMeshPro -> Import TMP Essential Resources). **After you import TMP Essentials Resources, you need to restart Unity to see changes**.
+> Some prefabs and assets require TextMesh Pro, meaning you have to have the TextMesh Pro package installed and the assets in your project (Window -> TextMeshPro -> Import TMP Essential Resources). **After you import TMP Essentials Resources, you need to restart Unity to see changes**.

 ## Open and run the HandInteractionExamples scene in editor